rybafish/rybafish.github.io/sqlconsole.md

 ![connect](https://www.rybafish.net/img/connect.png)

-This button connects console to the database when disconnected or reconnects when connected.
-If the console is not connected to the database and you try to execute an SQL - RybaFish will notify you and propose connecting, so this button is not the most often used one.
+This button connects console to the database when disconnected and re-connects when connected.
+If you try to execute an SQL in disconnected console - RybaFish will notify you and propose connecting, so this button is not the most often used one.

 <a name="#disconnect" />